slidevjs/slidev/docs/custom/vue-context.md

 ### `$slidev.configs`

 A reactive object holding the parsed [configurations in the first frontmatter](/custom/#frontmatter-configures) of your `slides.md`.
-For example
+For example:

 ```yaml
 ---